 Not only should you link your other social accounts from your YouTube, but it is important to do the opposite as well.

 When YouTube micro-content is produced on other social media platforms, users from those platforms are more likely to view the YouTube content directly.

 It’s important to promote your videos on your other accounts to get followers to view your YouTube content and vice versa.

 - to increase their engagement rate.

 It shows members’ posts from individuals they know and content that relates to topics they care about.
 Each news feed is specifically designed to what each user’s interests are and what goes on in the industry you’re a part of.

 Connect with people from your industry.

-The first step is to always connect with users from your company, industry, friends, and even family.
+The first step is to expand public relations and always connect with users from your company, industry, friends, and even family.

 You want to gain a good basis of followers before moving on to the next step.
 You can find people to connect with through searching active users, pressing the follow icon, or linking your email and letting LinkedIn search your contacts.